daneden/daneden.me/styleguide/index.md

 ## Heading Level Two

-{% image alignleft 2015/05/time.jpg "This is a left aligned image and caption." %}
+{% figure alignleft 2015/05/time.jpg "This is a left aligned image and caption." %}

 Second level headings are used to split text into sections.
 First level headings are only used once per page, in the page or post title.
 [Hyperlinks](/styleguide) are underlined and coloured when hovered.